 Pudding shots are so simple to make!
 For this recipe, you will need one box of vanilla pudding and one box of coconut pudding.
 The coconut pudding I used did have shredded coconut in the mix.
 You can always add more shredded coconut if you’d like.

-I like to garnish my pudding shots with a maraschino cherry, but you could garnish with pineapple, shaved coconut, or whipped cream.
+- Add your garnishes.
+I like to garnish my pudding shots with a maraschino cherry, but you could garnish with pineapple, shaved coconut, or even more whipped cream.

 Why Didn’t My Pudding Shots Set?

-One very important thing to mention about making pudding shots is your milk and you whipped topping MUST BE COLD!
-Otherwise you instant pudding will not set up to be thick enough.
+One very important thing to mention about making pudding shots is your milk and your whipped topping MUST BE COLD!
+Otherwise, your instant pudding will not be set up to be thick enough.

 You will have to beat your pudding and cold milk on high speed to get enough air into your pudding to have set properly.